EdwinLZW/CVersion/README.md

 # openCV
-the repository main record openCV learning status， and  finally use openCV to achieve small progress.
+the repository main record my learning status of openCV， and  finally use openCV to achieve small progress.